Terminology in dermatology

 - Serpiginous (in the shape of a snake)

-- Poikilodermatous (variegated appearance, usually mixed pallor, telangiectasia & pigmentation)
+- Poikilodermatous (variegated appearance, usually mixed pallor, telangiectasia and pigmentation)

 The skin surface of a skin lesion may be normal or smooth because the pathological process is below the surface, either dermal or subcutaneous.
 Surface changes indicate epidermal changes are present.